AryanSarafDev/CertiFy/README.md

-A Readme is a document that provides essential information about a project, such as its name, description, features, installation, usage, license, and contributors.
-A Readme helps potential users and developers to understand what the project is about and how to use it.

-Here is an example of a Readme for your project, using markdown syntax:

 # CertiFy

 CertiFy is a blockchain-backed certificate verification app.
 The inspiration for such an app came from the immediate need to curb the fake certificates that can be easily made with decent skills.